 Cook on high pressure in the Instant Pot for 10 minutes.
 Wait another ten minutes then release the pressure on the Instant Pot.

-Puree in a Vitmix or other high speed blender.
+Puree in a Vitmix or other high speed blender to create a cranberry butter spread.

-Pour into mason jars and store in the refrigerator until you are ready to enjoy cranberry butter.
+Pour into mason jars and store in the refrigerator until you are ready to enjoy this vibrant version of Vitamix cranberry sauce.

 How can I use cranberry butter?